igrigorik/http-client-hints/draft.md

   Accept-CH: DPR, RW
 ~~~

 When a client receives Accept-CH, it SHOULD append the Client Hint headers that match the advertised field-values.
-For example, based on Accept-CH example above, the client would append CH-DPR and CH-RW headers to subsequent requests.
+For example, based on Accept-CH example above, the client would append DPR and RW headers to subsequent requests.

 ### Interaction with Caches